 Radio Brockley's Award Winning broadcaster Keith Reeve was himself a child patient at the RNOH in the late 1960s and into the 1970s, and in this episode he reflects on Frank Ruck's 'Adventures in a London Hospital' by sharing his own memories of scoliosis treatment and life in the Adolescent Ward at the RNOH.
 As Keith says, although there are many differences, there are also many similarities.

 RNOH patient and musician Paul Gregory reads Frank Ruck's adventures, Keith Reeve shares his memories, and Iva Hauptmannova shares her reflections on discovering the archives.

 Click on the images below for more details:

 Pegleg Productions warmly thanks the Radio Brockley team, the RNOH, and all those who generously volunteered to take part.

 "I Cannot Sing the Old Songs"/ 1905 / Richard Jose

 "The Children's Corner" by Claude Debussy / performed 1913 by Debussy himself, transcribed from old piano wax cylinder rolls.

-"Episode 4: Adventures in a London Hospital" was re-scheduled due to the death of Prince Philip.
-It will be broadcast on Friday April 16th at 6pm, and will be available at 6.30pm to listen or download in the Podcast section of the Radio Brockley website:
+"Episode 4: Adventures in a London Hospital" is available to listen or download on the Radio Brockley website: